- Location: Louisiana

 As an added safety precaution, Louisiana requires headlight use during the daytime.

-Every motorcycle and motor-driven cycle in Louisiana must be equipped with at least 1 headlight.
+Every motorcycle and motor-driven cycle in Louisiana must be equipped with a headlight.

 Bicycle Headlight Laws